 We will register the microchip for you.
 Your dog or cat will be registered to you, and dual registered to the rescue.
 This is an added layer of protection for you and your Stray.

 You can use the chat/group that was set up for you initially, post a message on the adopters group, or you can email us at [email protected]Everyone involved in the rehoming process is happy to offer support and advice.

 If for any reason you need to rehome your dog or cat then please contact us through your chat/group or email us at [email protected] We will arrange to collect the dog or cat from you and place them either in foster, or in kennels, until a new home can be found for them.
 This may take a few days, or in some cases longer, but rest assured we will take the dog or cat back.
 In some circumstances you may wish to keep the dog or cat until new adopters can be found.
 This is something we will discuss with you at the time.
-Under no circumstances should a rescue animal be sold on or euthanised because you no longer want it or can no longer care for it and not without the express permission of the rescue.
+Under no circumstances should a rescue animal be sold, moved on or euthanised because you no longer want it or can no longer care for it and not without the express permission of the rescue.

 Sign up to our NEWSLITTER!